Billy Gunn: The Beautiful People (2008–2009)

 On April 13, 2008, he faced former partner B.G.
 James at Lockdown and lost.
 After the match, he appeared to want to make amends as he raised B.G.'s hand after the match, only to clothesline him down to the mat and taunt him with a DX crotch chop.
 Kip went on to declare himself "The Megastar", an arrogant gimmick similar to "The One" gimmick from his WWF tenure.
 Kip later stopped making appearances on Impact! until April 24 when he was attacked backstage by Matt Morgan for no reason.
 The next week on Impact!, Kip got back at Morgan by attacking him backstage in Jim Cornette's office.
 On May 8, 2008, Cornette forced Morgan into being Kip's tag team partner for the Deuces Wild tournament at Sacrifice, though both were unable to win.
 Kip went on another brief disappearance from television until the June 5 edition of Impact!, where he partnered with Lance Hoyt and James Storm in a losing effort against Morgan and The Latin American Xchange.

-On the August 14 episode of Impact!, Kip was revealed to be the new image consultant and member of The Beautiful People, dubbed Cute Kip and was using his Mr.Ass Attire, after they brought him out during their interview on Karen Angle's show Karen's Angle. at Bound for Glory IV, Kip, Love and Sky lost to Rhino, ODB and Rhaka Khan in a Bimbo Brawl. at Final Resolution (December 2008), Kip competed in the Feast or Fired match but failed to get a case.
-At Genesis 2009, Kip became the one-night-only replacement for the injured Kevin Nash in the Main Event Mafia.
+On the August 14 episode of Impact!, Kip was revealed to be the new image consultant and member of The Beautiful People, dubbed Cute Kip and was using his Mr.Ass Attire, after they brought him out during their interview on Karen Angle's show Karen's Angle.
+At Bound for Glory IV on October 12, Kip, Love and Sky lost to Rhino, ODB and Rhaka Khan in a Bimbo Brawl.
+At Final Resolution on December 7, Kip competed in the Feast or Fired match but failed to get a case.
+At Genesis on January 11, 2009, Kip became the one-night-only replacement for the injured Kevin Nash in the Main Event Mafia.

-As of March 19, 2009, Sopp was taken off of TNA Impact! along with Jacqueline Moore to become road agents.
-Sopp returned as Cute Kip and lost to Awesome Kong in an intergender stretcher match on May 14, 2009.
+As of March 19, Sopp was taken off of TNA Impact! along with Jacqueline Moore to become road agents.
+Sopp returned as Cute Kip and lost to Awesome Kong in an intergender stretcher match on the May 14 episode of Impact!.
 On the May 28 edition of Impact!, Kip was fired by The Beautiful People.
-On the June 18 edition of Impact!, Mick Foley hired him as his handyman, turning Kip into a face. he made another appearance on the August 6 edition of Impact where Kip had to clean up the IMPACT Zone after a chaotic fifteen minute "riot".
+On the June 18 edition of Impact!, Mick Foley hired him as his handyman, turning Kip into a face. he made another appearance on the August 6 edition of Impact! where Kip had to clean up the IMPACT Zone after a chaotic fifteen minute "riot".
 On October 9 edition of Xplosion, Kip was defeated by Rhino.
-On October 30 edition of Xplosion, Kip defeated Sheik Abdul Bashir. on the November 13 edition of Xplosion, Kip lost to Rob Terry and on December 3, 2009, edition of Xplosion, Kip competed in his final TNA match where he lost to Kiyoshi.
+On the October 30 edition of Xplosion, Kip defeated Sheik Abdul Bashir. on the November 13 edition of Xplosion, Kip lost to Rob Terry and on the December 3 edition of Xplosion, Kip competed in his final TNA match where he lost to Kiyoshi.

-Sopp's profile was removed from the TNA website on December 29, 2009, confirming his departure from the promotion.
+Sopp's profile was removed from the TNA website on December 29, confirming his departure from the promotion.